Hillsboro, Kansas

 Hillsboro is a city in Marion County, Kansas, United States.
-Hillsboro was named after John Gillespie Hill, who homesteaded in the area in 1871.
 As of the 2020 census, the population of the city was 2,732.
-Hillsboro is home of Tabor College, which had 766 students enrolled in Fall 2014.
+The city was named after John Hill, who homesteaded in the area in 1871.
+The city has a significant student population, because it is home of Tabor College.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Hillsboro.

 Hillsboro was named after John Gillespie Hill, who homesteaded in the area in 1871.
 Originally Hill City was the city name; since another city in Kansas already bore that name, it was changed to Hillsboro on June 20, 1879.
-A post office was established in Risley on April 10, 1873 then moved to Hillsboro on August 29, 1879.
+A post office was established in Risley on April 10, 1873, then moved to Hillsboro on August 29, 1879.